-- Only 1-year MPA degree program from an Ivy League institution
+- Only one-year MPA degree program from an Ivy League institution

 In addition to a common core that is designed to equip students with the key analytical tools and theoretical foundations needed to understand and address some of the world's most pressing problems, students are required to pursue a specialized course of study to gain proficiency in specific issue areas.
 Students will also engage in a three-month consultancy project, and a 2.5 week global policy experience that pairs them with policymakers in France, Brazil, China or India.

-Program of Study: For degree completion, students must complete at least 13 courses (10 credits), including a 1-credit action learning consultancy project.
-The curriculum is comprised of required 8 core courses, 3 electives within a policy specialization/track, 1 consultancy project, and 1 course in advanced tools and topics in policymaking.
+Program of Study: For degree completion, students must complete at least 13 courses (10 credits), including a one-credit action learning consultancy project.
+The curriculum is comprised of required eight core courses, three electives within a policy specialization/track, one consultancy project, and one course in advanced tools and topics in policymaking.

 - Core and required coursework include: Public Policy, Quantitative Analysis, Financial Management, Economics, Policy Implementation, Policy Evaluation and Analysis, Organizational Management & Behavior, and Systems Dynamics.

 - Specializations: Students will take a minimum of three graduate electives in one of the following specialization/tracks: Development; Environmental Policy & Sustainability; Governance, Law and Ethics; Health Policy; and International Security.
 Students will also have the opportunity to design their own track in consultation with their faculty advisor and Director of Graduate Studies.
 Through specialization, our students will have the opportunity to take courses at various departments across Brown, including the Schools of Engineering, Public Health, Medicine and other departments including Watson, Economics, Political Science, Sociology, History, Computer Science, etc.